 S.D.G. – The Rev. Dr. Christa M. Compton, Gloria Dei Lutheran Church, Chatham, NJ

-The following sermon was preached by our Seminarian Leif McLellan.
+The following sermon was delivered by our Drew Seminarian Leif McLellan: